oracle/cloud-asset-oci-msfailovercluster/README.md

 * A knowledge of Windows Server setup and administration is required.
 * A knowledge of Oracle Cloud Infrastructure and use of the OCI Python SDK is required.
 * A 2 node Windows Failover Cluster must be setup and configured on OCI before using the script, and the node and cluster IP addresses defined in OCI.
+Optionally a SQL Server cluster can also be setup.
 * A directory in an identical location of your choice on both nodes.
 * The script is written in [Python](https://www.python.org/downloads/) and uses the [OCI Python SDK](https://github.com/oracle/oci-python-sdk).
     * Both must be installed on both nodes of the cluster prior to installing and configuring the script.